defold/extension-videoplayer-mpeg/README.md

 -- advance playback and decode a new frame mpeg.decode(seconds)

--- seek to 10 seconds and decode a new frame mpeg.seek(10)
+-- seek to exactly 10 seconds and decode a new frame local exact = true mpeg.seek(10, exact)

 -- close video and release all resources mpeg.close()